FirebaseExtended/user-privacy/README.md

 - [ ] Look through any preexisting Storage Rules; if a rule grants broader access to the takeout data, update that rule.
 Remember that if one rule grants access, another cannot restrict it.

+### How to contribute to this repo

+- [ ] Clone this repository
+- [ ] Create a new firebase project and go through the `firebase init` flow.
+This project uses Hosting, Functions, the RealTime Database, Firestore, and Storage.
+- [ ] `cd` into the `functions` directory and `npm install`
+- [ ] Run `firebase deploy`
+- [ ] Make the changes you're interested in
+- [ ] Submit a Pull Request explaining the problem and solution.